Triacontagonal proofs of the Bell-Kochen-Specker theorem: Introduction

 \section{Introduction}

 Coxeter pointed out that a number of four and eight dimensional polytopes can be projected orthogonally into two dimensions in such a way that their vertices lie on a number of concentric regular triacontagons (or 30-gons).
 He dubbed this the triacontagonal projection and the frontispiece of his monograph \textit{Regular Polytopes}\cite{Cox1} shows such a projection of the 600-cell.
-His book \textit{Introduction to Geometry}\cite{Cox2} shows a similar projection of the 120-cell and his paper with Shephard\cite{leonardo} shows the projection of $4_{21}$\footnote{Interestingly, hand drawn versions of all three projections existed before the computer versions were made.
-According to Coxeter, the projection of the 600-cell was drawn by van Oss, that of the 120-cell by Chilton and, even earlier, by Wythoff and that of $4_{21}$ by Peter McMullen.}.
-All three projections have $C_{30}$ point symmetry, which gives them a highly symmetrical appearance.
-Table 1 lists the features of these polytopes that are of interest in connection with proofs of the Bell-Kochen-Specker (BKS) theorem\cite{BKS}\cite{KS}\footnote{This theorem rules out the existence of deterministic noncontextual hidden variables theories as an alternative to quantum mechanics.}, namely, the system of rays and bases they give rise to.
+Similar projections of the 120-cell and Gosset's polytope $4_{21}$ are shown in \cite{Cox2} and \cite{leonardo}, respectively.
+All three projections have $C_{30}$ point symmetry about their center, which gives them a highly symmetrical appearance.
+Table 1 lists the features of these polytopes that are of interest in connection with proofs of the Bell-Kochen-Specker (BKS) theorem\cite{BKS,KS}\footnote{This theorem rules out the existence of deterministic noncontextual hidden variables theories as an alternative to quantum mechanics.
+See Sec.2 for an overview of it.}, namely, the system of rays and bases they give rise to.
 A ray is an undirected line through the center of the polytope that passes through a pair of antipodal vertices, either of which may be taken as a representative of the ray.
-The number of rays is half the number of vertices of the polytope.
+The number of rays of each of the polytopes, whose vertices come in antipodal pairs, is half the number of its vertices.
 A basis is a set of four or eight mutually orthogonal rays (four for the 600-cell and 120-cell and eight for Gossets's polytope). \\

-The purpose of this paper is to show how the triacontagonal projections of these polytopes can be modified into Kochen-Specker diagrams from which parity proofs of the BKS theorem are easily extracted.
+The purpose of this paper is to show how the triacontagonal projections of the three polytopes can be converted into Kochen-Specker diagrams from which parity proofs of the BKS theorem are easily extracted.
 It is interesting that these projections, which arose out of purely geometrical considerations, should lead so directly to an important physical result. \\